 Each local authority has a committee, made up of elected local Councillors, called a Health Overview and Scrutiny Committee, and each region (called a "Footprint" by the STP) has a Joint committee, formed of a selection of councillors from each area in the footprint.

-In South West London, the Joint Health Overview and Scrutiny Committee (JHOSC) have met with the people responsible for promoting the STP, but it would appear that very little information has been passed to them, and indeed at a recent JHOSC, it became clear that the STP promotion team did not even know that one of the hospitals in their area (Epsom Hospital) was about to lose both of it's mental health wards.
+In South West London, the Joint Health Overview and Scrutiny Committee (JHOSC) have met with the people responsible for promoting the STP, but it would appear that very little information has been passed to them, and indeed at a JHOSC in 2017, it became clear that the STP promotion team did not even know that one of the hospitals in their area (Epsom Hospital) was about to lose both of it's mental health wards.
 See the video here:

 How exactly are the local councillors on the JHOSC committee supposed to scrutinise the plans, if the people sent to inform them don't even know what's going on?

 Local councillors will be keen to ensure they get re-elected at the next election, so it would be a good idea to make sure your local councillors know what is going on, and to urge them to speak out against these terrible plans, before it is too late.

 You can look up who your local councillors are using THIS LINK or by entering your post code into the box below (note, this will take you to an external website, and will list the details of your local councillors):

 Then, you can download a template letter to send to them using the buttons below: